 Solutions for Medical, Scientific, and Custom

-DTDCH designs and manufactures its own camera bodies, lens panels, reprographic copystands, and accessories in the United States.
+We design and manufacture our own camera bodies, lens panels, reprographic copystands, and accessories in the United States.
 Our diverse expertise in the areas of optical, mechanical, and software design provide us a virtually unlimited capacity to custom design solutions to meet specific needs.

 We’ve worked with a wide variety of entities to develop practical custom solutions to unique challenges.
 We have had great success designing solutions for industrial imaging, medical imaging, forensic, and other unusual applications.
 Our hardware is well suited to such precision industrial imaging applications where tight tolerances, modularity, consistent repeatability, and extreme durability are essential.
 Below are just a few examples of custom solutions we’ve provided.